ragatep/OOP_Game_Show_App/README.md

 How to play **PHRASE HUNTER**

-- After clicking on the Start Gamne button, the PHRASE HUNTER gameboard will load a random phrase with its letters represented by blank boxes.
+- After clicking on the Start Game button, the PHRASE HUNTER gameboard will load a random phrase with its letters represented by blank boxes.

-- Guess a letter by clicking on a key frpm the onscreen keyboard to complete the phrase.
-You can only guess a letter once and allowed to make five incorrect guesses.
+- Guess a letter by clicking on a key from the onscreen keyboard to complete the phrase.
+You can only guess a letter once and are allowed to make five incorrect guesses.

 - If the letter guessed is in the phrase, the gameboard displays the chosen letters on the screen.

 - Continue to click on letters until you complete the phrase (and win), or make five incorrect guesses (and lose).

-- If you complete the before you run out of guesses, a winning screen appears.
-If you guess incorrectly fives times, a losing screen appears.
-If
+- A winning screen appears if you complete the phrase before you run out of guesses.
+If you guess fives times incorrectly, a losing screen appears.

 *Good luck.*
 ~ryan